Adaptive measurement filter: efficient strategy for optimal estimation of quantum Markov chains: Introduction

-In the second (main) stage of the protocol we use $\theta_0$ to design an sequential measurement which achieves the output QFI at $\theta =\theta_0$, and in conjunction with the first stage, at any parameter value $\theta$, for large $n$.
-This is illustrated in Figure \ref{Fig:adapt-meas}: each output unit undergoes a `quantum post-processing' transformation followed by an adaptive projective measurement whose basis is computed according to the `measurement filter' algorithm described below.
-More specifically, after interacting with the system, a unitary $V_{\theta_0}$ is applied to the noise unit together with an additional ancilla of the same size $d$ as the system.
+The second stage is illustrated in Figure \ref{Fig:adapt-meas}: each output unit undergoes a physical transformation (which we call `quantum post-processing') followed by an adaptive projective measurement whose basis is computed according to the `measurement filter' algorithm described below.
+More specifically, after interacting with the system, the post-processing consists in applying a unitary $V_{\theta_0}$ to the output noise unit together with an additional ancilla of the same size $d$ as the system.
 The system and ancilla can be regarded as a single open system (denotes `s+a') of dimension $D= d^2$ coupled to the noise units via the unitary $W_\theta = V_{\theta_0} U_\theta$.
 The unitary $V_{\theta_0}$ is chosen such that s+a has a \emph{pure stationary state} $|\psi\rangle\in \mathbb{C}^D$ at $\theta=\theta_0$, and the output state is identical to that of the input.
-This is a discrete-time analogue of the notion of \emph{coherent quantum absorber} introduced in \cite{Preskill}, and it insures that the `reference' output state at $\theta=\theta_0$ is the same as the product input state (the `vacuum'), while deviations from $\theta_0$ produce 'excitations' in the output.
-After the interaction with the ancilla (absorber), the noise unit is measured in a basis determined by an iterative algorithm which we briefly outline here ( see section \ref{sec:adaptive.measurement} for more details).
+This is a discrete-time analogue of the notion of \emph{coherent quantum absorber} introduced in \citep{Preskill}, and it insures that the `reference' output state at $\theta=\theta_0$ is the same as the product input state (the `vacuum'), while deviations from $\theta_0$ produce 'excitations' in the output.
+After the interaction with the ancilla (absorber), the noise unit is measured in a basis determined by a simple iterative algorithm detailed in section \ref{sec:adaptive.measurement}.
+The iterative step consists of using the current value of a certain `filter operator' on system+absorber to determine the next measurement basis, and then using the measurement outcome to update the filter operator.
+This simplification relies on the fact that the output is uncorrelated from system (and absorber), which is not the case in the original dynamical setup of Figure \ref{Fig:i-o}.